c0olade/diablo4-build-calc/README.md

 ```

 ## What are the attack speed multipliers I see listed on some skills?
 Each skill has its own unique attack animation.
-Blizzard occasionally wants certain skills to be faster, or slower.
-Rather than rework the animation directly they simply multiply how quickly your character executes that specific skill.
+Blizzard occasionally wants certain skills to be faster or slower, but instead of directly reworking the animation, they simply adjust how quickly your character executes that specific skill.

 I datamine that multiplier as the "attack speed multiplier" you see on certain skills.